caffemisto/Audacity-A-B-Test/Test.md

 ##Summary

 In this experiment, I opted not to use the Bonferroni correction.
-My logic behind this was that for my evaluation metrics, I was looking for a specific result from each category rather than just a showing of statistic impact from any of them.
-This, when combined with the fact that we only moved forward with two total evaluation metrics, minimized the potential impact of a false positive.
+I did this because in this experiment, I had two evaluation metrics, and I was interested in tracking both of theirs.
+That is to say, in order to recommend launching this experiment live, I wanted to demonstrate a significant decrease in gross conversion AND not show any evidence of a significant change in net conversion.
+Since I was looking for both metrics to match my expectations, the experiment was at greater risk of a Type II error (failing to reject a false null hypthothesis) than a Type I error (rejecting a true null hypothesis).
+As the Bonferroni reduces Type I errors and makes Type II errors more likely, I did not use it.

 Our results show that the decision to not use the Bonferroni correction was sound, as both the Effect Size Test and the Sign Test gave the same results, a significant negative statistical effect within the experiment group, and no significant observable effect on net conversion.